3. MATERIAL ACCOUNTING POLICIES

 They are presented as current assets, except for those maturing later than 12 months after the reporting date which are presented as non-current assets.
 Financial assets are measured initially at fair value plus transaction costs and subsequently carried at amortized cost using the effective interest method, less any impairment loss.

-Trade receivables, security deposits, cash and cash equivalents, employee and other advances and eligible current and non-current assets are measured at Amortized Cost.
+Trade receivables, security deposits, cash and cash equivalents, Loans given, employee and other advances and eligible current and non-current assets are measured at Amortized Cost.

-Financial liabilities at amortised cost represented by borrowings, trade and other payables are initially recognized at fair value, and subsequently carried at amortized cost using the effective interest rate method.
+Borrowings are initially recognized at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest rate method.

 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods or services before transferring them to the customer.